pwall567/log-front-api/README.md

 It is possible (but not necessary) to specify the initial level for a `Logger` when requesting it from the `LoggerFactory`; not all implementing classes make use of an initial level specified in this way.

+## Time

+It can be useful to be able to specify the time of a log entry, as opposed to letting the logging system apply the current time (possibly using a supplied `Clock` &ndash; see [below](#clock)).
+For example, when creating a database record, it can be valuable to have the log entry show the same creation time as that stored in the record.
+Also, when log entries are written in a separate thread from the one creating them, it is clearly preferable for the log entries to be tagged with the time they were created, not when they are were later output.

+To accommodate this requirement, all of the logging function have forms that take a time (as an `Instant`).
+It should be noted that not all underlying log mechanisms allow the time to be specified, so in many cases this time parameter will be ignored (in particular, `slf4j` lacks the ability to specify the time of a log entry).

 ## Clock

 For testing purposes, a `java.time.Clock` object can be specified when requesting a `Logger`.